Neurobiology of nicotinic acetylcholine receptor subunit chrna3 in addiction and anxiety

 Faculty in Environmental Studies at Yale-NUS explore the depth, breadth, implications and risks of the human perturbation of natural systems from a variety of perspectives.
 Our work rests in the natural sciences, social sciences, and humanities, and spans fields and disciplines as we seek to understand the varied erosions of ecosystem resilience, natural beauty, political foresight and social accountability.
 We conduct ecological research on natural and managed systems, explore the varied dimensions of natural and anthropogenic hazards and risk, investigate global climate policy and energy technology, interrogate the underpinnings of consumer society and sustainable consumption, investigate narratives of alternative futures, and unpack sometimes hidden elements of agrarian change.
 We seek with our research to illuminate alternative trajectories for human well-being that value natural systems, human prosperity, and socio-technical arrangements for environmental sustainability.

-Faculty in Global Affairs at Yale-NUS investigate the relationships across and within states, economies, and societies in rapidly globalising and inter-connected world.
-We are a community of scholars who study the causes and consequences of globalisation, migration patterns, international development, security and conflict, ethnic politics, domestic and global governance, and human rights and public policy.
-Our research draws on interdisciplinary scholarship and multi-method approaches, and combines theoretical, policy, and empirical analyses that span borders and notably in the Asia-Pacific region.
+Global Affairs faculty at Yale-NUS investigate the relationships across and within states, economies, and societies in our rapidly globalizing world.
+We are a community of social scientists who study the causes and consequences of globalization, migration, international development, international security and conflict, ethnic politics, human rights violations, global governance, and other global issues and challenges.
+Our research draws on multiple methodological approaches, and combines theoretical and empirical analyses that can be used to inform policymaking.

 Historians at Yale-NUS engage in historical research with global dimensions.
 Ranging from the ancient, to the medieval and early modern, and to the contemporary, we excavate and explore a diverse range of sources, illuminating thematic connections between peoples, ideas, cultures, and societies.
 Our spatial expanse is global, from strengths in Asia (East, Southeast and South), the Middle East, Europe (Western and East-Central), and the Americas.
 Many of us engage in interdisciplinary research in cognate fields, through college research clusters, as well as regional and global research networks.